dp28/minizinc-solver/README.md

 `solve(minizincProblem: string): Promise<string>`

-It takes a string containing a problem specified in the MiniZinc language and returns a Promise for the string output of the problem.
-The format of the output is defined within the MiniZinc problem using the normal "output" command.
+It takes a string containing a problem specified in the MiniZinc language and returns a Promise, which may return one of three ways:
+* succeed with a `string` containing the output of the problem ** The format of the output is defined within the MiniZinc problem using the normal "output" command
+* succeed with `null` if the problem cannot be solved
+* fail with an error of the following form if there is a syntax error:
+`{ type: 'syntax_error', message: <string> }`

 ## Installation